Robocup-Lyontech/Robocup-Lyontech.github.io/_posts/2022-11-24-Looking-for-Intern.md

   - Internships
 ---

-We are looking for two interns, in order to complete our robocup team : composed of <a href="https://robocup-lyontech.github.io/">https://robocup-lyontech.github.io/</a>
+We are looking for two interns, in order to complete our robocup team !

 ## __Main goal:__